 Wanting to improve the quality of their goats, they invested in bucks that had outstanding fiber, and had the silver colored guard hair for which they have become well known.
 JRW Silver Bart, from Goat Knoll Farm in Dallas, Oregon, proved to be an incredible purchase for Springtide.
 His offspring showed consistent and constant improvement in just one generation.
 They continue to have each goat’s fiber tested in the lab annually, and cull animals that are not very good to excellent in both fiber and conformation.
 With as many as 50 kids tumbling about in the spring, the herd expanded and has resulted in Springtide Farm being an internationally recognized breeder of premium quality Cashmere fiber and goats.

 In 2005 Springtide began offering Goat Husbandry workshops, assisting others in goat farming and in raising Cashmere goats in particular.
 Realizing that there was no written standard for Cashmere goats, Peter began gathering what written and anecdotal information that he could, and interviewing “old time” Cashmere goat farmers.
 After getting reams of material, he wrote the standard for the North American Cashmere goat breed, a standard which has been adopted by the Cashmere Goat Association and the Northwest Cashmere Association.
-The North American Cashmere goat is now also a registered breed.
+In the Fall of 2019, the North American Cashmere Goat was recognized by the UDSA as an official goat breed.

 Following the capricious nature of goats, the Springtide goats want due recognition for all the teaching that they have also contributed along the way: